gradio-app/gradio/guides/03_building_with_blocks/01_blocks_and_event_listeners.md

 Above, each return statement returns two values corresponding to `food_box` and `status_box`, respectively.

-Instead of returning a list of values corresponing to each output component in order, you can also return a dictionary, with the key corresponding to the output component and the value as the new value.
+Instead of returning a list of values corresponding to each output component in order, you can also return a dictionary, with the key corresponding to the output component and the value as the new value.
 This also allows you to skip updating some output components.

 ```python
 with gr.Blocks() as demo: